javiorfo/nvim-soil/README.md

 *nvim-soil is a minimal plugin written in Lua for Plant UML.*

 ## Caveats
-- `Java` and `feh` are required to be installed in order to use this plugin.
+- `Java` and `sxiv` are required to be installed in order to use this plugin.
 - `plantuml` is optional to be installed or used in jar format.
 - Recommended for Plant UML syntax highlighting [nvim-nyctovim colorscheme](https://github.com/javiorfo/nvim-nyctovim)
 - This plugin has been developed on and for Linux following open source philosophy.